-After reading The Mitten, you may never think of mittens the same way again.
-In this Jan Brett classic, a long line of forest creatures create a cozy but crowded home for themselves in a little boy’s lost mitten.
-Now if you ever spot a lost, over-sized mitten, you just might wonder if anyone has been living in it lately!
+After reading The Mitten, you may never think of mittens in the same way again.
+In this Jan Brett classic, a long line of forest creatures create a cozy but very crowded home for themselves inside a little boy’s lost mitten.
+Now if you ever spot a lost, oversized mitten, you just might wonder if anyone has been living in it lately!

 The Snowy Day